dfinity/examples/motoko/hello/README.md

 }
 ```

 The frontend displays a page with an HTML text box for the argument and a button for calling the function greet with that argument.
-The result of the call is displayed in a text box.
+The result of the call is displayed in a message box.

 The relevant frontend code is: